josimar549/terraform-fastapi-lab/README.md

-Perfect!
-Let’s make your **README** clear, up-to-date, and show your FastAPI + Terraform project live.
-Here’s a polished version you can copy into `README.md`:

----

 # ☁️ Terraform AWS + FastAPI Lab

 This project demonstrates **Infrastructure as Code (IaC)** using Terraform to deploy an **AWS EC2 instance** running a **FastAPI app** in Docker, along with an **S3 bucket** for backups.